 That is how it was in the life of Abraham (our forefather in the faith); he was obedient with every step; and he was a true Gospel man.
+(So, he became a light for many Christians to follow!!)
 He had the 'promise' given to him about four thousand years ago, and the Law would not annul that.
 Abraham is portrayed as a man of Gospel faith and righteousness in Paul's letters to the Romans and Galatians, and he received fullness of blessing as he progressed in the Christian life.
 God opened the windows of Heaven's fullest blessings toward Abraham (Gen. 24:1), "Now Abraham was old, well advanced in age; and the Lord had blessed Abraham in all things."
-God has those same blessings for everyone else who will follow the path of faithful obedience to Him.
+God has those same blessings for everyone else who will follow that path of 'faithful obedience' to His Word.